gboehl/dynare/doc/manual/source/the-model-file.rst

 and the error correction parameter. *Brayton et alii (2000)* shows how to estimate the PAC equation by iterative OLS.
-Although this approach is implemented in Dynare, mainly for comparison purposes, we also propose NLS estimation which is much preferable (asymptotic properties of NLS being more solidly grounded).
+Although this approach is implemented in Dynare, mainly for comparison purposes, we also propose NLS estimation, which is much preferable (asymptotic properties of NLS being more solidly grounded).